Thank you for reading our post, please rate this article at the end.

 Haven Tent

 Pack a great night’s sleep in the wild.
-The only hammock tent that you can sleep on your back, side, or stomach, COMFORTABLY.
-Patented design creates a lay-flat sleeping platform no matter how you sleep.
-On your back, side, or even your stomach.
+It is the only hammock tent that allows you to sleep comfortably on your back, side, or stomach.
+The patented design creates a lay-flat sleeping platform that can be used regardless of your sleeping position.

-Each Haven Tent comes with everything you need to ensure you have a great night’s sleep.
+Each Haven Tent has everything you need to ensure a great night’s sleep.
 Each kit includes the hammock body, rainfly, bug net, straps, stakes, and guy lines.
-With our mosquito netting and integrated rainfly, you’ll be comfortable come storm or stars.
+With our mosquito netting and integrated rainfly, you’ll be comfortable in the coming storms or stars.

 Make sure you only hang from healthy trees.
-Check the canopy for dead branches that could fall.
+Inspect the canopy for any dead branches that could potentially fall.
 We recommend a maximum hang height of 2 feet (60 cm).
 Max weight of 285 lbs

 GRAND TRUNK Air Bivy All-Weather Protection Shelter

-Established in 2001, Grand Truck has been working hard to create gear that allows hikers and campers alike to get outside and explore nature.
+Established in 2001, Grand Truck has been dedicated to creating gear that enables hikers and campers to explore the outdoors.

-Weighing in at about 2.5 lbs, this Grand Trunk hammock tent is lightweight and durable.
-It is made from 20D 400T sil nylon and outfitted with many accessories, such as lightweight aluminum stakes, a Knotless Cordlock suspension system, a stuff sack (for carrying your tent), and a Hexfly rain shelter and Skeeter Beeter XT mosquito netting.
+Weighing approximately 2.5 pounds, this Grand Trunk hammock tent is both lightweight and durable.
+It is made from 20D 400T sil nylon and outfitted with many accessories, such as lightweight aluminum stakes, a Knotless Cordlock suspension system, a stuff sack (for carrying your tent), a Hexfly rain shelter, and Skeeter Beeter XT mosquito netting.

-Finally, Grand Trunk states that they offer a lifetime warranty on all their products!
+Finally, Grand Trunk states that it offers a lifetime warranty on all its products.

 Check out the latest price for Grand Trunk’s hammock tent!